Why build bespoke in place of WordPress, Shopify or Magento?

 This is a harder comparison to make because so much depends on the specifics of the project.
 We can install a base version of WordPress with WooCommerce and a default theme in under 10 minutes, but in reality that never happens.

 To create a website that fulfils the requirements of the client and their users, we will have worked through wireframes, carefully considered UI and onboarding, and once agreed, delivered bespoke designs.

 Of course, you could try and shoehorn the design into a free or paid-for theme, or even skip design completely and rebadge an off-the-shelf template, but in our experience, most of our clients want to at least have their own unique design solution.

 With this in mind, if you would like your website to look unique when compared to your competitors and wish for the CMS to work in a particular way, then a large chunk of your code will be bespoke regardless of what platform you choose.

 Adding new functionality depends on what tools are available.
 In some cases, a free or paid-for plugin or extension can be installed that fits the bill.
 However, we usually find that our clients’ needs are a little more complex.

 In the real world, we usually find that our clients’ needs are a little more complex.
 They may be using a system geared towards rentals instead of sales, or they have an existing platform that they use for managing inventory which the website needs to integrate with.

 Bespoke plugins and extensions can be written, but have to fit into existing architecture and database structures.
 With off-the-shelf builds, we start with a much more streamlined application, so adding these new features can be much easier.

 Off-the-shelf templates often require software patches in order to close security holes.
 If the original theme developer – who is only contactable via email – decides to halt development at any time, the end-user is left with a website that will no longer be supported.

-To view some examples of our bespoke website builds, please follow the links below:
+To view some examples of our bespoke websites, please follow the links below: